mojoee/03_UrbanDevelopmentTaiwan/README.md

 * difference between submission and publication date
 * how does the threshold get determined?
 * What does a threshold of 0 mean?
+* How many travel-related proposals did make it?

 ## Questions for DEA